wp-plugins/child-theme-configurator/readme.txt

 == Upgrade Notice ==

-= 1.4.0 =
+= 1.4.4 =
-* New Files Tab!
-* Now you can copy parent theme template files into your child themes and edit them using the Theme Editor.
-* We've also added an image uploader to add custom theme images for your stylesheets along with a screenshot uploader.
+* This release fixes out of memory errors when generating child themes for parent themes with numerous additional stylesheets.
+* Added ability to select individual parent stylesheets for parsing.

 == Create Your Child Theme ==